TUDelft-MUDE/book/book/numerical_methods_for_PDEs/overview.md

 finite volume methods, finite element methods, spectral methods, etc. The key notions related to these discretization methods are
 **consistency** and **stability**.
 They play an important role for the construction of a suitable (accurate and stable) numerical scheme.

-In this chapter, first, a brief review of **partial differential equations** (PDEs) is provided.
+In this chapter, first, a brief review of **partial differential equations** is provided.
 Next, discretizations of the **diffusion equation** by employing the **finite difference method** are considered.
 This is followed by the approximatons of the **advection equation** and the **advection-diffusion equation**.